-Ueli Steck and Raphael Slawinsky & Ian Welsted win the Piolets d'Or 2014
+Ueli Steck and Raphael Slawinski & Ian Welsted win the Piolets d'Or 2014

-The Piolets d'Or 2014 goes to Raphael Slawinsky and Ian Welsted for Northwest Face of K6
+The Piolets d'Or 2014 goes to Raphael Slawinski and Ian Welsted for Northwest Face of K6

 This year's Piolets d'Or goes to a previously unclimbed summit, the target of several earlier attempts.
 The team was confronted with difficult technical climbing, including an overhanging ice crux.
 On the fourth day they realized they couldn’t continue on the ridge as it turned out to be a knife edge of smooth granite.
 After careful consideration they found another possibility, rappelling to a glacial bench on the south side and climbed back up the ridge above the unclimbable section to continue to the summit.

 The Piolets d'Or 2014 goes to Ueli Steck Annapurna South Face Solo

 After reaching the final bergschrund, one of the members of this team thought the risk too high so the sole remaining climber had to face it alone.
 In climbing the face alone, he subjected himself to maximum exposure.
 Despite not knowing what was awaiting above the 6500 meters, he managed to complete the unfinished route of Pierre Béghin and Jean-Christophe Lafaille (of 1992).
 Achieving a first ascent on this wall, climbing alone, in very rapid alpine style seems to be a new dimension in high altitude climbing.